wheelsandbytes/karabiner-custom-maps/README.md

-# custom keymaps using complex modificatiosn in karabiner-elements
+# custom keymaps using complex modifications in karabiner-elements

 ---